josephdanrev/JavaCodes/README.md

 # JavaCodes
-### This repository will be used for all my Java applications, code snippets, and notes
+### This repository will be used for all my Java applications, projects, code snippets, and notes